How to Present a Case Study: Examples and Best Practices

 How to Do a Case Study Presentation: 3 Proven Tips

 Your spoken presentation (and public speaking skills) are equally if not more important than the case study copy and slide deck.
-To make a strong business case, follow these quick techniques.
+To make a strong case study, follow these quick techniques.
+Alternatively, you can learn how to present a business case here.

 Focus on Telling a Great Story